-Another beautiful fountain that sadly wasn’t operational when I visited is seen in the photo below.
+Another beautiful fountain that sadly wasn’t operational when I visited.

 In the movie Sirens, it also wasn’t shown flowing with water.
 However, I have seen it working like a fountain in other pictures.

 You can see a few ducks enjoying this pond.
-It’s like a duck paradise.
+The place is like a duck paradise.

-The voluptuous nymph below is connected to a seat with a hedge surrounding her.
+The voluptuous nymph below is positioned next to a seat with a hedge surrounding her.

-Chains have probably roped the seat off because ground staff don’t want visitors to sit on it.
+Chains have probably roped the seat off due to ground staff not wanting visitors to sit on it.

 The Sphinx and the Pool